clingen-data-model/gene-prioritization/README.md

   * Tab#GTR_REPORT: main file
   * Tab#GTR_STATS_AllCGDs: Stats of genes per test for all disease areas
   * Tab#GTR_STATS_SingleCGD: Stats of genes per test for ONLY A SINGLE disease area

+## How to run these scripts
+All scripts are run as 'python3 *filename.py*'.